EHC-MM: Embodied Holistic Control for Mobile Manipulation: ARCHITECTURE of EHC-MM

 \section{ARCHITECTURE of EHC-MM}

 We present an architectural overview in Fig. \ref{fig:framework}.
 We divide the entire mobile manipulation into four parts: \textit{Real Robot}, \textit{Target Perception}, \textit{Motion Planning} and \textit{Controller} which are commonly observed in most robot frameworks.
 Our enhancements primarily focus within the blue rectangular box depicted in Fig. \ref{fig:framework}.
-The specific responsibilities of each component are elaborated below.

-\begin{itemize} \item Embodied Weight Function: Enabling the robot to prioritize specific components of its motion at different distances. \item Monitor and Position-based Servoing(MPBS) Controller: Allowing the robot to select the target end-effector pose at varying distances to avoid losing the target object. \item GS-Net*: For generating a more stable grasping pose. \end{itemize}